-HVLPs can be used with a variety of paints, including oil-based, water-based, wood preservatives and stains.
+HVLPs can be used with various paints, including solvents, emulsions, and wood preservatives and stains.
 You can use them to apply primer as well as topcoats.
 However, you shouldn’t use HVLP sprayers with lacquers and varnishes.

 The higher the wattage, the more powerful the turbine.
-As a general rule, a more powerful turbine results in better paint coverage.
+Generally, a more powerful turbine produces better paint coverage.
 So with this in mind, go for HVLP paint sprayers with the highest wattage in your price range.

 The nozzle at the front of the sprayer determines how wide the spray pattern is.
-You can buy different nozzles for spraying decking, for example, or a smaller nozzle for detail work on a cabinet.
+For example, you can buy larger nozzles for painting decking or smaller ones for kitchen cabinets.

 All HVLPs need to be taken apart for cleaning.
 This isn’t difficult, provided you follow the manufacturer’s instructions carefully.

-In an airless paint sprayer, a piston pressurizes the paint and pushes it through a very narrow outlet.
-In doing so, the combination of high pressure and a tight squeeze shear the paint into tiny particles.
+In an airless paint sprayer, a piston pressurizes the paint and pushes it through a narrow outlet.
+The combination of high pressure and a tight squeeze shear the paint into tiny particles.

 The downside to airless sprayers is that they waste more paint than HVLPs.
-As they spray so much paint at once, between 20-40% of it does not adhere to the intended surface.
+As they spray so much paint at once, 20-40% does not adhere to the intended surface.

-When painting outdoors, paint from an airless sprayer can become airborne and end up all over the place, including plants, cars or even adjacent properties.
-Warn your neighbours before using an airless paint sprayer, and cover everything that you don’t want to be painted.
+When painting outdoors, paint from an airless sprayer can become airborne and end up all over the place, including plants, cars or adjacent properties.
+Warn your neighbours before using an airless paint sprayer, and cover everything you don’t want to paint.